napari/docs/docs/getting_started/open_images.md

 pip install ndevio
 ```

-This basics installation allows us to open ome-tiff, ome-zarr, imageio etc. via the plugin.
+This basic installation allows us to open ome-tiff, ome-zarr, imageio etc. via the plugin.
 Now we need to install the additional bioio reader for czi files:

 ```bash
 pip install bioio-czi